Valli di Comacchio: Description

-The Valli di Comacchio are a lagoon and wetland complex comprising four principal basins, The Valle Lido di Magnavacca, the Valle Fossa di Porto, the Valle Campo and the Valle Fattibello, and several smaller ones.
-The Valle di Bertuzzi is located approximately ten kilometers northward within the Comacchio territory.
-The lagoon was formed around the tenth century due to subsidence of the soil and silting of the coastal zone.
+The lagoon and wetland complex consists four principal basins – the Valle Lido di Magnavacca, the Valle Fossa di Porto, the Valle Campo and the Valle Fattibell – and several smaller ones; approximately ten kilometres to the north, also in the territory of Comacchio, is the Valle Bertuzzi.
+The lagoons were formed around the tenth century due to subsidence of the soil and silting of the coastal zone.
 At the time of formation, the area was flooded with fresh water from the recurrent flooding of the rivers.
 From the sixteenth century on, they gradually were filled with sea water resulting in the modern appearance of brackish water-filled basins.